-A central counterparty ("CCP") acts as an intermediary institution in particular transactions for the fund, especially transactions in derivative financial instruments.
+A central counterparty ("CCP") acts as an intermediary institution in particular transactions for the master fund, especially transactions in derivative financial instruments.
 In this case, the CCP acts as the buyer toward the seller, and as the seller toward the buyer.
-A CCP uses a series of protective measures to hedge against the risk of its business partners not being able to provide the agreed services.
-These protective measures enable the CCP to at all times offset losses from the transactions entered into (e.g., through the use of collateral).
-These protective measures notwithstanding, it cannot be ruled out that a CCP might itself become overindebted and default, which would also affect claims of the Company for the fund.
-This may give rise to losses for the fund.
+A CCP hedges its counterparty default risks by means of a series of protective measures, including initial margins (e.g., collateralizations), that enable it to offset losses from transactions entered into at any time.
+These protective measures notwithstanding, it cannot be ruled out that a CCP might default, which would also affect claims of the Company for the master fund.
+This can result in losses for the master fund that are not hedged.